HKGZTP/HKGZTP.github.io/_pages/about.md

 This year, our workshop will feature talks by a number of distinguished researchers.

-Time: July 20 and 21, 2024
+<strong> Time </strong>: July 20 and 21, 2024

-Venue: Mr and Mrs Lau Tat Chuen Lecture Theatre (LT-5), 4/F University Concourse, Yeung Kin Man Academic Building, City University of Hong Kong (CityUHK), Hong Kong.
+<strong> Venue </strong>: Mr and Mrs Lau Tat Chuen Lecture Theatre (LT-5), 4/F University Concourse, Yeung Kin Man Academic Building, City University of Hong Kong (CityUHK), Hong Kong.

 Download the [Conference Handbook](https://qr61.cn/on1kVO/qEEeE5A) for more details.